Sledmine/mimic/README.md

 </html>

-Network Sync for Halo Custom Edition, a project that aims to provide Object / AI synchronization in the most optimized and simple way as possible, made with Lua using Balltze, SAPP and Chimera.
+Network Sync for Halo Custom Edition, a project that aims to provide Object / AI synchronization in the most optimized and simple way as possible, made with Lua using Balltze and SAPP.

 # Getting Mimic
 Get the latest version of the mod using the Mercury command: